zhaolongzhong/cue-python/README.md

 This script will:

-- Check if Rye is installed and install it if necessary.
+- Install UV if not already installed
+- Create and activate a virtual environment
-- Configure Rye and sync project dependencies.
+- Install all project dependencies

 ### Step 3: Set Up API Keys